-Psychiatric data stored using a blockchain solution provides security and tamper evidence through cryptographic techniques.
+Psychiatric data stored using a Blockchain solution provides security and tamper evidence through cryptographic techniques.
 Data about each patient can be encrypted and kept in a distributed ledger, with access controlled by cryptographic keys.
-Only the corresponding decryption keys, held by authorized parties such as designated clinicians or other authorized healthcare providers, could view or update the information and, therefore, keep patient information confidential [8].
-This can be achieved by implementing asymmetric cryptography, in which one participant has a private key, kept secret, and a public key that lets others verify their identity without revealing the private information [19].
+Only the corresponding decryption keys, held by authorized parties such as designated clinicians or other authorized healthcare providers, could view or update the information and, therefore, keep patient information confidential.
+This can be achieved by implementing asymmetric cryptography, in which one participant has a private key, kept secret, and a public key that lets others verify their identity without revealing the private information.
 This creates opportunities for strict control over access on a very granular, role-based level, preventing unauthorized exposure or editing of sensitive data.

-Moreover, immutability in blockchain means that data cannot be removed after being recorded or retroactively altered [20].
+Moreover, immutability in Blockchain means that data cannot be removed after being recorded or retroactively altered [13].
 Any modifications are written as new entries, leaving the original recordings intact, thereby allowing for an audit trail that is quite transparent and really states who accessed or changed information related to a patient.
 In psychiatric contexts where data integrity bears consequences in clinical decision-making, this kind of auditability is demanded.
-In addition, permissioned blockchain architectures, such as Hyperledger Fabric, can be used interchangeably to introduce an additional layer of access control, allowing access to selected nodes within the network only to the owner.
+In addition, permissioned Blockchain architectures, such as Hyperledger Fabric, can be used interchangeably to introduce an additional layer of access control, allowing access to selected nodes within the network only to the owner.
 Thus, in such scenarios, only certified network participants, such as licensed psychiatrists or institutional administrators, would be authorized to participate and, by doing so, further minimize unauthorized access or potential data breach incidents.

-3.4.2 | Interfacing LLMs with blockchain
+3.6 | Interfacing Large Language Models with Blockchain

-Things become further complicated when LLM are given access to psychiatric data stored in blockchains.
-This requires creating a method that allows LLM to securely interface with blockchains, where data access and model analysis can only be performed with proper oversight [21].
-This is the point at which a secure API or oracle would serve as a bridge between the LLM and the blockchain.
-This means that the oracles fetch only selected data from the blockchain, depending on what the AI model queries.
-This way, LLMs will not directly access raw blockchain data but get only relevant and authorized information.
+Things become further complicated when LLMs are given access to psychiatric data stored in Blockchains.
+This requires creating a method that allows LLMs to securely interface with Blockchains, where data access and model analysis can only be performed with proper oversight.
+This is the point at which a secure API or oracle would serve as a bridge between the LLM and the Blockchain.
+This means that the oracles fetch only selected data from the Blockchain, depending on what the AI model queries.
+This way, LLM will not directly access raw Blockchain data but get only relevant and authorized information.
 This structure will also ensure that data integrity is maintained and that the LLM is not allowed uncontrolled access to sensitive patient records.

-To ensure that the data is kept secure during this interface, each data request by the LLM could be validated via a smart contract [22].
-These smart contracts, baked into the blockchain, verify a requester's identity and permission level before divulging data.
-This approach avoids requests for unauthorized or unwarranted access and safely automates interaction with the blockchain and LLM.
+To ensure that the data is kept secure during this interface, each data request by the LLM could be validated via a smart contract [14].
+These smart contracts, baked into the Blockchain, verify a requester's identity and permission level before divulging data.
+This approach allows for avoiding requests for unauthorized or unwarranted access and offers a method of safely automating interaction with the Blockchain and LLM.
 Additionally, methods of encryption and anonymization can be employed such that even LLMs receive data in de-identified form, according to privacy standards such as HIPAA.

-Time-stamped and immutable records from blockchain further enhance the security of LLM integrations by providing tamper evidence logs for each access request and interaction.
+Time-stamped and immutable records from Blockchain further enhance the security of LLM integrations by providing tamper evidence logs for each access request and interaction.
 When training LLMs on trends in aggregate data is necessary, this may be done using privacy preservation techniques such as federated learning or differential privacy.
 While LLMs learn psychiatric data, they do so without compromising individual patients' privacy and also follow the ethical use of such data for mental healthcare.

-4 | Integration of Blockchain and LLM for Psychiatry Medical Care
+4|System Design-Integration of Blockchain and Large Language Model for Psychiatry Medical Care